hutli/empire-map/README.md

 Remember to change the [constant](#Constants) `TILE_SERVER_BASE_URL` in `main.js`!

 # Constants

-If you are building and self-hosting the Empire LARP Map, you will want to at least change the two main constants, `TILE_SERVER_BASE_URL` and `GEOJSON_DATA_BASE_URL`, which exist at the top of `main.js`.
+If you are building and self-hosting the Empire LRP Map, you will want to at least change the two main constants, `TILE_SERVER_BASE_URL` and `GEOJSON_DATA_BASE_URL`, which exist at the top of `main.js`.

 If you are proxying the docker container directly or serving the `www` folder (after building everything), both constants can be set to `/`, and it should work.

 The `ADMIN_EMAIL` constant also exists at the top of `main.js`.
 It should probably also be changed if you want to receive contribution emails.

-Lastly, four `meta` tags exist at the top of `index.html`, which point to `https://empirelarpmap.com`.
+Lastly, four `meta` tags exist at the top of `index.html`, which point to `https://empirelrpmap.com`.
 Change these to your websites domain, so social media cards etc., links correctly.